hphelion/documentation/api.md

 ---
 # HP Cloud APIs

 We offer a number of HP Cloud APIs both for HP Cloud version 13.5 and version 12.12.
+In addition, we have some public beta and private beta APIs that our customers can put to use, so please give them a try.

 * [APIs for version 13.5](#api135)
 * [APIs for version 12.12](#api1212)